🔒 The Habit Reframe Method is invite only

 Now, I’m not saying it’s unimportant to get clear on your “whys”—a car won’t go fast or far if the pedal is barely tapped.I’m saying… your fuel injection system’s been disabled.
 It’s refusing to release any fuel when prompted to.And that there is your real issue.
 That’s what’s causing you to feel lethargic, uninterested and demotivated.
 That’s what’s causing you to procrastinate and coast through life.
 And that’s what need to fix before anything else.Here's a 4-Step process.

-Part Two: How to Actually Get Motivated
+-PART TWO-How to Actually Get Motivated

 Step 1: Don’t do the things that suppress motivation.